One Thing at a Time

 Step 2: Extract CSS

-"Move all the CSS from the style tag into a separate styles.css file.
+"Move all the CSS from the style tag into a separate style.css file.
 Don't change any functionality."

 Test with Playwright after.